E. Sreedharan: Konkan Railway

 He was promoted as general manager, Western Railway in July 1987, and in July 1989 elevated to the post of Member Engineering, Railway Board and ex-officio Secretary to the Government of India.

 On his retirement in June 1990, the Government made it clear it still needed his services and he was appointed the CMD of Konkan Railway on contract in 1990 by the then railway minister, George Fernandes.
 Under his stewardship, the company executed its mandate in seven years.
 The project was unique in many respects.
 It was the first major project in India to be undertaken on a BOT (Build-Operate-Transfer) basis; the organisation structure was different from that of a typical Indian Railway set-up; the project had 93 tunnels along a length of 82 km and involved tunnelling through soft soil.
 The total project covered 760 km and had over 150 bridges.
-That a public sector project could be completed without significant cost and time overruns was considered an achievement by many.
+That a public sector project could be completed without significant cost and time overruns was considered an achievement by the general public.
 Konkan Railway has been covered in the Extreme Railways program by Chris Tarrant as one of the most difficult railway projects to have been constructed in the world.